openstack-archive/sahara/doc/source/user/guest-requirements.rst

 Cloudera Plugin does not have any additional requirements, just build a CDH image to deploy the cluster.

-See :doc:`cdh_imagebuilder` for instructions on building images for this plugin.
+See :doc:`cdh-imagebuilder` for instructions on building images for this plugin.